SKELETORUDIT/Reddit-Subreddit-data-scrape/README.md

 Got an idea to make this scraper more powerful?
 Or a bug that needs to be squashed?
 Contributions are more than welcome!

 1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/YourAmazingFeature`).
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`).
+3. Commit your changes
-4. Push to the branch (`git push origin feature/YourAmazingFeature`).
+4. Push to the branch
 5. Open a pull request.

 ## 📜 License